robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Recognized extensions
 '''''''''''''''''''''

-The recommended extension for test data files in the plain text format is :file:`.robot`.
+The recommended extension for `test case files`_ in the plain text format is :file:`.robot`.
 Files using this extension are parsed automatically.
 Also the :file:`.txt` extension can be used, but starting from Robot Framework 3.1 the :option:`--extension` option must be used to explicitly tell that `these files should be parsed`__.

+When creating `resource files`_, it is possible to use the special :file:`.resource` extension in addition to the aforementioned :file:`.robot` and :file:`.txt` extensions.
+This way resource files and test cases files are easily separated from each others.

+.. note:: The :file:`.resource` extension is new in Robot Framework 3.1.

 __ `Selecting files to parse`_